converspace/activitydialog-specification/README.md

-Activity Dialog Specification
+ActivityDialog Specification
 =============================

-A method to open an Activity Dialog, a resource that the user controls, that allows them to create an activity stream entry on their website, the object of which can be any URI addressable resource.
+A method to open an ActivityDialog, a resource that the user controls, that allows them to create an activity stream entry on their website, the object of which can be any URI addressable resource.
 This could be implemented as a simple bookmarklet that prefills the object of the activity with the current URL and/or the selected text as content.

 The activity stream entry should trigger an Activity Pingback to the object and a PubSubHubbub push for followers.